 Gender responsive strategies for assisting women experiencing long term and recurrent homelessness by Dr Jane Bullen, 2019.
 This is the second stage of a research project which aims to identify and assess gender-responsive service strategies and plans for assisting women experiencing long-term and recurrent homelessness, and monitoring of these responses.

 Older women and homelessness

-From time to time the Foundation has commissioned research on a specific topic.
-A good example is the research work on older women’s homelessness in Australia.
-The most recent report, Retiring into Poverty – National Plan for Change – Increasing Housing Security for Older Women 2018, was produced by the National Older Women’s Housing and Homelessness Working Group established by Felicity Reynolds, Mercy Foundation CEO.
+Retiring into Poverty – National Plan for Change – Increasing Housing Security for Older Women 2018, was produced by the National Older Women’s Housing and Homelessness Working Group.

-The Mercy Foundation assisted in funding the report Older Women’s Studio Development Project in December 2016.
-This is a co-design project to inform design guidelines suitable to the housing needs of single homeless older women.
+Older Women’s Studio Development Project December 2016: co-design project to inform design guidelines suitable to the housing needs of single homeless older women.

-Another report released in 2016, A Plan for Change: Homes for Older Single Women, proposes a number of initiatives to help oder women to live in homes that are safe, secure, affordable and appropriate.
+A Plan for Change: Homes for Older Single Women, 2016: proposes a number of initiatives to help older women to live in homes that are safe, secure, affordable and appropriate.